Information for Parents

 Parents are their child’s first and most important teachers.
 There are numerous effective strategies that parents can use to nurture communication skills and support healthy brain development:

-1. Talk About What You’re Doing
+1. Talk About What You are Doing

 Narrate your activities and surroundings to your child, even from birth.
 For example, "Now we are putting on your socks," or "Look at the red bus outside."
 This running commentary not only introduces new vocabulary but also models how language is used to describe the world.